Rasheeq-Ahmed/Trippt/README.md

-#Overview
+# Overview

-<strong>Trippt<strong> is a single-page web app that offers users a simple way to find things to do when they travel.
+<strong>Trippt</strong> is a single-page web app that offers users a simple way to find things to do when they travel.
 Trippt offers the most trending recommendations in popular cities.

 <a href="https://trippt.herokuapp.com/#/" target="_blank"><strong>Live Demo</strong></a>